 Inflation Rate in Montenegro averaged 4.16 percent from 2001 until 2021, reaching an all time high of 26.50 percent in December of 2001 and a record low of -1.40 percent in April of 2014.
 This page provides - Montenegro Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Montenegro Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Inflation Rate in Montenegro is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Montenegro to stand at 1.70 in 12 months time.
-In the long-term, the Montenegro Inflation Rate is projected to trend around 1.90 percent in 2020, according to our econometric models.
+Inflation Rate in Montenegro is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Montenegro to stand at 1.40 in 12 months time.
+In the long-term, the Montenegro Inflation Rate is projected to trend around 1.70 percent in 2022 and 1.80 percent in 2023, according to our econometric models.